Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 * The `@presentationDuration` attribute SHALL NOT be used.
 This information serves no purpose under the interoperable timing model.
 * The `@availabilityTimeComplete` attribute SHALL NOT be used.
 The concept of "incomplete but available" [=media segments=] that this attribute enables is not part of the interoperable timing model.
 * There SHALL NOT be "missing content segments" ([[!DASH]] 6.2.6) in the content.
-If content is lost during processing, the expectation is that the encoder/packager will either replace it with valid dummy content (e.g. blank picture or silent audio) or start a new period that does not contain the [=representation=] that incurs data loss.
+If content is lost during processing, the expectation is that the encoder/packager will either replace it with valid content (e.g. content from a lower representation or potentially even blank picture or silent audio) or start a new period that does not contain the [=representation=] that incurs data loss.

 # Examples # {#timing-examples}